Qu'Appelle River: Gathering

 People gather fruits and vegetables along with medicinal plants.
 The berries that are gathered are chokecherries, saskatoon berries, high-bush cranberries, gooseberries, pincherries, and raspberries.
 Modern day gatherers still pick medicinal plants, including berries, herbs, and sweetgrass; however, the Pasqua Nation is concerned that knowledge about medicinal plants is being lost.

-Scientific inquiry

-Scientific inquiry within the Qu'Appelle Valley is also a significant contemporary use.
-Studies from the University of Saskatchewan and the University of Regina, among other institutions, look at different features of the valley and how they operate, and have changed.
-Main fields of study in the valley include limnology, geology, and geography.

 Parks and recreation

 The Qu'appelle Valley contains a number of parks and recreational sites including those of Echo Valley, Crooked Lake, Katepwa Point, Regina Beach, Buffalo Pound, Mission Ridge, and Beaver Creek.
 Echo Lake and the Calling Lakes chain are especially popular and attract many travellers from the city of Regina.
 Activities occur year-round in the valley despite the cold winters.
 In the spring and summer, people enjoy canoeing, kayaking, camping, and swimming, while in the fall hiking becomes quite popular.
 During the winter, activities include skiing, snowshoeing, snowmobiling, and sleigh rides.

 In addition to the popularity of its lakes as summer recreational locales, the valley also contains popular venues for winter sports including the following: